How Much Does A Propane Tank Cost?

 Should I Buy Or Lease A Propane Tank?

 - Refurbished – A refurbished tank has all new valves and has been blasted and repainted.

 - Used Tanks – have no safety guarantee.
-Smaller tanks for sale often come with gas in them.
+Smaller tanks for sale from tank exchange services often come with gas in them.
 Quotes have read “75% full” and “both 5 Gal tanks half full” and “$15 for the tank, ‘cheaper than a tank deposit!’”
 All used tanks must be certified before being put to work.